Dr Chris Rahman

 Australian National Centre for Ocean Resources and Security (ANCORS), University of Wollongong, NSW, 2522, Australia

-His areas of expertise include the rise of China, strategic theory (including maritime strategy), geopolitical theory, U.S. national security strategy, Australian defence policy, strategic relations of the Indo-Pacific region, and global maritime security, including maritime domain awareness (MDA) and the application of vessel tracking and other technologies to improve maritime situational awareness.
+His areas of expertise include the rise of China, strategic theory (including maritime strategy), geopolitical theory, U.S. national security strategy, Australian defence policy, and the strategic relations of the Indo-Pacific region.
+He also works on different aspects of maritime security, including the application of vessel tracking and other technologies to improve maritime situational awareness.

 - Mark HAMMOND: Capability Requirements for conventional submarine operations from Australia